 Take isotretinoin capsules with a meal or after a snack.

-It is very important that you keep your regular check-ups with your doctor.
+It is very important that you keep your regular check-up appointments with your doctor.

 |Type of medicine||An oral retinoid|

-Isotretinoin is also available as a topical (rub-on) skin treatment.
+Isotretinoin is also available as a rub-on (topical) skin treatment.
 There is more information about topical isotretinoin in a separate leaflet called Isotretinoin gel for acne.

 Before taking isotretinoin

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking isotretinoin it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking isotretinoin it is important that your doctor knows: